rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 features are:

 - Drawing w/ brush, eraser, lines, rectangles, bucket (fill w/ color).
-- Color selector, editable palette and eyedropper (pick color from canvas).
+- Color selector, editable palette, and eyedropper (pick a color from the canvas).
 - Resize or completely erase the canvas.
-- Move camera, zoom in and out.
+- Move the camera, zoom in and out.
-- Selection (rectangular only for now), deleted, copied and pasted; flip selection (horizontal or vertical).
+- Selection (rectangular only for now), deleted, copied, and pasted; flip selection (horizontal or vertical).
-- Layers: create, remove, moved up/down, control visibility and opacity.
+- Layers: create, remove, moved up/down, and control visibility and opacity.
 - Spritesheet: specify how many columns and rows your image has, and an animated preview will be displayed in a window w/ configurable scale.
 - Save/load projects (with all its settings), export and import PNG/JPG.